I know a lot of people who find stretching to be boring or a waste of time, but it really is an essential part of your exercise program.

 Just as it’s important to strengthen our muscles, we also need to keep them flexible and allow for full range of movement through the joints.
 Even if you don’t exercise, stretching is important to prevent injuries, allow for good posture and easy movement during daily activities.
 Think about how hard it is to bend over and pick something up if your hamstrings are tight; how sore your neck and shoulders get after looking at a computer screen; or how sore your hips and thighs are after sitting down all day.

 Our repetitive, daily activities lead to muscles which are over-active and tight, whilst the opposing muscles are weak and under-active.
-The most common muscle groups guilty of this:
+For example:

-- hip flexors are tight, whilst glutes (your butt muscles!) are weak
+- hip flexors are tight, whilst glutes are weak

 - chest muscles are tight, whilst your upper back muscles are weak